-It may have been the wettest of of new year starts with mud and puddles both left and right on our sodden under foot walk around our hotel at Beaulieu Road.
-However the New Forest still had an amazing beauty to enjoy in the quiet of an early spring break in one of Britain’s newest National Parks.
+It may have been the wettest of the new year starts with mud and puddles both left and right.
+For our sodden under foot walk around our hotel at Beaulieu Road.
+However, the New Forest still had an amazing beauty to enjoy.
+In the quiet of an early spring break in one of Britain’s newest National Parks.

-Once the hunting preserve of William The Conqueror the New Forest its now a popular hunting area for tourists.
+Once the hunting preserve of William The Conqueror.
+The New Forest is now a popular hunting area for tourists.
 With the park offering so many options to enjoy the great outdoors of Southern England.
 Granted national park status in 2005 its popularity has grown significantly with its new tag line Go New Forest.

 From dense ancient forested woodland to wide open heath, scrubland and marsh the New Forest is a mix of great scenery.

 Around the forest you can visit places like Palace House Beaulieu and its National Motor Museum.
-Buckler’s Hard also part of the large estate is nearby and where some of the ships of Lord Nelson’s fleet were built on the side of the river.
+Buckler’s Hard also part of the large estate.
+Which is nearby and where some of the ships of Lord Nelson’s fleet were built on the side of the river.

 The principle village of Lyndhurst is where the ancient Verderers Court are based.
 This historical administration court style body is responsible for looking after the interests of its many commoners, who have special rights granted through property ownership within the park.

 Plus the court through its Agisters, are responsible for the welfare of the ponies, pigs, cows, sheep and donkeys that are allowed to graze there by right.
 All animals are owned by commoners and they pay to for the privilege of letting their stock roam in the forest.

 Throughout the park you will find an excellent collection of places to stay many top class hotels and numerous small but very smart bed and breakfast style accommodation.
 Self-catering caravan and lodge style breaks are possible with Shorefield Company offering several sites around the forest.